dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Procmon

 Process Monitor, commonly referred to as ProcMon, is a monitoring tool from the Sysinternals suite.
 It combines the features of two legacy Sysinternals utilities – Filemon and Regmon.
 ProcMon provides real-time file system, Registry, and process/thread activity monitoring.
+May also get .pml log files as forensic evidence.

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/7a91f502-25ba-4fa1-b681-e03380bebb6d)